 Refuse stickers are available for purchase at several local outlets or by mail.
 View a current list of vendors and prices.

 Preparing Your Yard Waste

 Residents should place a refuse sticker on each generic yard waste bag or 32-gallon can and put bag/can at the curb on their regular collection date.
 Yard waste is collected separately from regular refuse and recycling.
 Cans must be clearly labeled yard waste on the front, and a refuse/yard waste sticker should be attached to the handle.
 Plastic bags cannot be used.
 Maximum capacity is 50 pounds per yard waste bag or container.
-Yard waste carts with a 65-gallon capacity are also available to rent for a fee through Advanced Disposal.
+Yard waste carts with a 65-gallon capacity are also available to rent for a fee through Waste Management.
 Refuse may not be mixed with yard waste.